The Employment Law Review: Cambodia

 - new seniority pay: as of 1 January 2019, new seniority pay equal to 15 days of wages and fringe benefits per year must be paid to employees during continuous employment every six months, half in June and half in December.
 When employment is terminated, the employer must provide new seniority pay equal to seven days of wages and other benefits to employees if their remaining seniority for the current year (after the latest payment of new seniority pay up to the termination date) is between one and less than six months; and

-- back pay: the employer must provide back pay for the employment period prior to 1 January 2019 to employees at the rate of 15 days of base wages per year, and is capped at a maximum amount of 156 days' of average base wages.
-Whether termination of employment is with cause (in the absence of serious misconduct) or without cause, the employer must provide the total outstanding amount of back pay to employees;
+- back pay: the employer must provide back pay for the employment period prior to 1 January 2019 to employees at the rate of 15 days of wages and benefits per year, and is capped at a maximum amount of 156 days' of wages and benefits.91 Whether termination of employment is with cause (in the absence of serious misconduct) or without cause, the employer must provide the total outstanding amount of back pay to employees;

 If the cause of termination includes serious misconduct, the employer will only pay compensation for any unused annual leave and the final unpaid salary.

-Certain employees are entitled to special protection, whereby termination of employment of these employees requires approval from the labour inspector of the MLVT.
-These employees (which include shop stewards, unelected shop steward candidates, elected union leaders of legally registered unions, founding union members and normal union members who volunteer to join the union, and candidates for union elections) are entitled to special protection for different specified periods.89
+Certain employees are entitled to special protection, whereby termination of the employment contract requires approval from an MLVT labour inspector.
+These employees (which include shop stewards, unelected shop steward candidates, elected union leaders of legally registered unions, founding union members and normal union members who volunteer to join the union, and candidates for union elections) are entitled to special protection for different specified periods.93

 Termination of an individual employment contract is determined by the termination provisions of an FDC or UDC (with or without cause) and the relevant employee's length of service.

-The terms 'collective redundancies' and 'mass lay-offs' refer to lay-offs resulting from a reduction in an enterprise's activity or where there has been an internal reorganisation that is foreseen by the employer.91 Although the Labour Law does not specify the number of employees that must be affected by the mass lay-off, it does not mean that all employees must be affected.
+The terms 'collective redundancies' and 'mass lay-offs' refer to lay-offs resulting from a reduction in an enterprise's activity or where there has been an internal reorganisation that is foreseen by the employer.95 Although the Labour Law does not specify the number of employees that must be affected by a mass lay-off, it does not mean that all employees must be affected.

-Each laid-off employee must be compensated in accordance with the type and the length of employment contract he or she entered into with the employer.96
+Each laid-off employee must be compensated in accordance with the type and the length of employment contract he or she entered into with the employer.100

-The procedure and requirements for approval from the MLVT labour inspector when terminating specially protected employees, as mentioned above, are also applicable to a collective termination.97
+The procedure and requirements for approval from an MLVT labour inspector when terminating specially protected employees, as mentioned above, are also applicable to a collective termination.101

 It is also legally permissible for the employer and employee to mutually agree to terminate the employment agreement by entering into a mutual separation agreement.
 Mutual separation is a recommended approach as it can mitigate the risk of future claims from the employee.
 Other than the requirement to sign the mutual termination agreement or settlement agreement in front of a labour inspector for FDCs, as noted above, the Labour Law does not provide specific rules concerning mutual separation and accompanying compensation.
 Although it is reasonable to form a view that the parties are free to determine separation compensation by mutual agreement, it is recommended that the discharged employees receive at least the minimum compensation and entitlements as provided under the Labour Law.